2color/specs/lift/Readme.md

 ### Lift Engine

 The Lift Engine is a low-level interface that the Lift Client communicates with.
 Currently the client communicates to the migration engine in the JSONRPC format over stdio.
-In the future, we'll provide an HTTP API to communicate with the Lift Engine.

 ## Lift CLI